Slicing and dicing data is quite common for people working with text data in Google Sheets.

 Suppose you have the dataset as shown below where you have the names and you want to split these names into first and last names.

-You can easily do this using the below SPLIT formula (and copy for other cells in column B):
+Here’s how to split a cell in half in Google Sheets using the below SPLIT formula (and copy for other cells in column B):

 The above SPLIT function takes the cell reference as the first argument and the delimiter as the second argument.